wizioo/wp-catalogue/readme.txt

 *	Brazilian Portuguese
 *	Romanian
 *	Turkish
+*	German

+A big thank you to everyone who has helped with translation so far.

 Would you like to help translate the plugin into more languages?
 It's very easy - you don't have to know any code.
 Please [contact Maeve](http://www.enigmaweb.com.au/contact/)